 - object to the processing of your data where IFS is relying on its legitimate interests as the legal ground for processing; and

 - ask IFS to stop processing data for a period if data is inaccurate or there is a dispute about whether or not your interests override IFS’ legitimate grounds for processing data.

 If you would like to exercise any of these rights, please contact us at privacy@IFS.com.

-You are neither legally nor contractually obliged to provide data to IFS during the recruitment process.
-However, if you do not provide the information, IFS may not be able to process your application correctly or at all.
-If your application is successful, it is a condition of any offer of employment that you provide evidence of your right to work in the country within which the position is based and provide satisfactory references.
+You are under no statutory or contractual obligation to provide data to IFS during the recruitment process.
+However, if you do not provide the information, IFS may not be able to process your application properly or at all.
+If your application is successful, it will be a condition of any offer of employment that you provide evidence of your right to work in the Country within which the position is based and provide satisfactory references.